ParallelMaths/parallel/pages/7-30-sumaze.md

 *	Make sure you go through the solution sheet – it is massively important.
 *	A score of less than 50% is ok – it means you can learn lots from your mistakes.
 *	If you missed any earlier Parallelograms, make sure you go back and complete them.
 You can still earn reward points and badges by completing missed Parallelograms.
-* The next Parallelogram will be out on Thursday 4 June at 3pm.
+* The next Parallelogram will be out next Thursday at 3pm.

 Cheerio,